Articles of Association: property management company

 Nonetheless, some housing developments may be too large for an entirely democratic approach.
 These articles also allow for a situation where the shareholders appoint the directors without necessarily each of them having the right to be a director.

-- are suitable for incorporating a new company or for changing an existing company.
+are suitable for incorporating a new company or for changing an existing one

-- are specific for a structure where each owner holds one share.
+are specific for a structure where each leaseholder holds one share

-- include obligation to transfer the share at the time of transfer the interest in the property.
+include an obligation to transfer the share at the time of transfer the interest in the property

-- include draft minutes of directors' and members' general meeting to change the articles.
-(Free bonuses from Net Lawman).
+also include draft minutes of the directors' and the members' general meetings to agree to the changes

-The articles of association are only part of the story of your company management.
-They are a framework within which the company must be managed.
-They can be changed - but only with the consent of at least 75% of the shareholders (or more, as we have drawn in this set of articles)
+The articles are a framework within which the company must be managed, predominantly by the directors.
+They can be changed - but only with the consent of at least 75% of the shareholders or more.

 A shareholders’ agreement lies, so to speak, on top of the company articles.
-Just by discussing the matters you should have in a shareholders agreement, you will find many areas you are glad to have considered.
+Just by discussing the matters you should have in this type of agreement, you will find many areas you are glad to have considered.
 The more points are agreed - the fewer are left for disagreement.
-All of that detailed control is best exercised through a shareholders agreement.
+All of that detailed control is best exercised through an agreement such as this one.

 Of course, not everyone wants to run his, her, or their company in the same way.
-To avoid having to change your articles frequently, it is also sensible to draw them in ways that suit how your company might be operated in the next few years, not just what you need today.
-Therefore, we offer various alternatives - each covering different scenario, creates a unique structure.
+To avoid having to change your articles frequently, it is also sensible to draw them in ways that suit how your business might be operated in the next few years, not just what you need today.
+Therefore, we offer various alternatives - each covering different scenario, each creating a unique structure.

-Articles of Association: limited company (ltd) by shares is suitable for a company with shareholders in control with several directors and possibly some shareholders who are not directors.
-This is the “plain vanilla” version which most companies will choose.
+Our plain vanilla version is suitable for most companies with shareholders in control with several directors and possibly some shareholders who are not directors.

 Mostly property management companies are limited by shares.
-However, if you want to create a structure (limited by guarantee) you will require articles for a company limited by guarantee.
+However, if you are looking to create a limited by guarantee structure you will require these ones for a company limited by guarantee.

 This document was written by a solicitor for Net Lawman.
 It complies with current English law.